callmenani/Sales_target_visualization/README.md

 # Sales_target_visualization
-I used tableau to visualize that sales target of a particular company
+I've used tableau to visualize that sales target of a particular company